Tim Tebow And Miss Universe Reportedly Taking Their Relationship To The Next Level, Per ‘NY Post’

 Tim Tebow and Miss Universe, Demi-Leigh Nel-Peters, have been an official couple since July.
 And today, Demi-Leigh posted a sweet photo on Instagram of both her and Tim’s families posing for a group photo in Central Park.
-She captioned the photo “So blessed and grateful to have time with my parents and another really special family.”
+She captioned the photo, “So blessed and grateful to have time with my parents and another really special family.”
 Terez Owens even speculated that Tim was getting ready to propose to his girlfriend, which could also explain why both families were together in New York at the same time.
 At any rate, the two have obviously made it a priority to meet each others’ parents, which is always a big step in a relationship, whether or not an engagement is really in the works.

 Tebow obviously is way into Demi-Leigh, as he told ESPN the following, according to the NY Post.